Feelpath Logo

 3. Implementation / routine care

-Can this actually work in routine care without adding burden?
+Can this actually work in routine therapy practice without adding clinician burden?

-Can this help mental health care learn faster what works for whom, in what context, and why?
+Can Feelpath help the mental health field learn more about what works for whom, in what contexts, and why?

-If we can answer these questions well, the payoff is a more practice-ready measurement layer, better tailored follow-up in real care, and stronger real-world evidence for mental health research.
+If we can answer these questions well, the payoff is a more practice-ready way to see meaningful change, better tailored follow-up, and stronger real-world evidence for mental health research.

 What we’ve already done

 Here is a visual overview of our progression timeline.
-It shows what is already in place, what has already been used, and where the work goes next.
+It shows what is already in place, what has already been piloted, and what is coming next.

 Done